wenkaifool/SerialPorts/README.md

 # SerialPorts
-This program is about serial ports communication with a UI in Python 3.8.
-There are two libraries mainly used: serial and Tkinter.
+This program is about serial ports communication with a UI.
+Here are some requirements" (1) Language version: Python 3.8
+(2) Applied library: serial and Tkinter.
+This is how it looks like if everything will be ok.

 Updated part: change hex buttons from 10 to 12, adding 0x0b and 0x0c.
 Updated time: 2022.04.29
 updated steps